BETATry an improved version of this page

-Veterinary nurses support vets by caring for sick and injured animals.
+Veterinary nurses work with vets to provide nursing care for sick and injured animals.

 1. Entry requirements

-You must have a Level 3 diploma in veterinary nursing or a foundation degree or degree in veterinary nursing.
-You must also register with the Royal College of Veterinary Surgeons (RCVS).
+- a Level 3 diploma in veterinary nursing, or a foundation degree or degree in veterinary nursing

 You could get into this job through an apprenticeship.